-Located in Bala Cynwyd, it offers scenic riverside views allowing you to celebrate al fresco by the river.
-Perhaps their rooftop terrace overlooking Manayunk and the Schuylkill River is more your style?
+The venue is in Bala Cynwyd, just on the edge near Philadelphia.
+It is in a unique location surrounded by nature.
+In fact, Ironworks at Pencoyd Landing offers scenic riverside views allowing you to celebrate al fresco by the waaterfront.
+In addition, it has a rooftop terrace overlooking Manayunk and the Schuylkill River.

 Photo: The Logan Inn

 Opulent.
 Luxurious.
 Stylish.
-The Logan Inn is exactly that but with a warm atmosphere set in the historic and picturesque New Hope, Bucks County.
+The Logan Inn is exactly that.
+However, don’t let that fool you.
+In fact, it offers a warm atmosphere set in the historic and picturesque New Hope, Bucks County.

 Photo credit: Midway Arches/Elle Photo Design

 Midway Arches is a historic Chester County wedding venue comprised of St. Stan’s and St. Cecilia’s in Coatesville.
-Formerly churches, they were renovated and repurposed to preserve their history and serve the community as event venues each with an adjacent boutique hotel.
+Formerly churches, they were renovated and repurposed to preserve their history.
+In fact, now they serve the community as event venues each with an adjacent boutique hotel.

 Photo: W Hotel Philadelphia

 Anticipation has been building since the announcement of W Hotel’s Philadelphia debut.
-W Hotel is a luxury boutique Philadelphia hotel wedding venue that is playfully stylish reflecting the city’s energy.
+Obviously, W Hotel is a luxury boutique Philadelphia hotel wedding venue.
+However, it is playfully stylish, reflecting the city’s energy.

 Photo: Suite 5048

-Suite 5048 is a customizable intimate Philadelphia event space with 1000 square feet capable of accommodating 50 guests.
-The blank space features industrial elements true to Philadelphia such as an exposed brick wall.
+Lastly, Suite 5048 is a customizable intimate Philadelphia event space.
+It has 1,000 square feet capable of hosting 50 guests.
+In addition, the blank space features industrial elements true to Philadelphia such as an exposed brick wall.